HesthaNeo/branch1-route-switch/README.md

         <h2><strong><u>Implementation</u></strong></h2>
         <h3>Step 1: Install And Configure The Branch 1 Router</h3>
             <p>- A. Install An AccessPoint-PT And Connect It To HQ Core Switch 2 Into An Access Port.</p>
-            <p>- First, we will install a wireless access point to connect corporate wireless users to the data network.</p>
+            <p>- First, we will rack, mount, and power on the cisco 2911 router.</p>
                 <img width="939" height="884" alt="Screenshot 2026-04-14 181638" src="https://github.com/user-attachments/assets/ddb4e5c1-6c5b-40ee-a2c3-4494b93e067a" />\
             <p>- B. Configure The New AP With A Unique SSID, Channel, And Passphrase Using WPA2-PSK And AES</p>
                 <img width="866" height="885" alt="Screenshot 2026-04-14 181922" src="https://github.com/user-attachments/assets/4d696d46-e485-46e1-a112-dbbe977ac824" />